There’s nothing worse than seeing your car covered in dents and dings that weren’t your fault.

 Overall Paintless Dent Repair is great, it’s definitely useful, though doing it yourself requires a lot of patience.

-If you’re someone that needs quick results or doesn’t want to experience the frustration of dent removal, a professional repair may be the only option.
+If you’re someone who needs quick results or doesn’t want to experience the frustration of dent removal, a professional repair may be the only option.

 Using Hot & Cold to Remove Hail Dents